 Lampredotto is the reason for the longest queues on street food stalls across Tuscany.
 This Florentine delicacy is basically a cow stomach sandwich cooked in mixed vegetables and even though it doesn’t sound appetizing once it’s dipped in the cooking broth and topped with some salsa verde, it’s delicious.

 If you’re a vegetarian, don’t worry; Italy still has some vegetarian-friendly street food options.
-One example is piadina; a flatbread made of flour, olive oil, salt, and water cooked on a terracotta plate topped with fresh mozzarella and chicory and served as a wrap.
-It’s a perfect light roadside snack.
+One example is piadina; a flatbread made of flour, olive oil, salt, and water cooked on a terracotta plate that resembles a veg tortilla wrap.
+Piadina is usually topped with fresh mozzarella and chicory and served as a wrap, making it a perfect light roadside snack.